| An

 ![]() Fig 3.
 Analog acoustical circuit for a regulator. |

-purpose of the simulation is to see what happens to Po when the load flow Uo
+purpose of the simulation is to show the inner workings of

-is an input to the simulation.
-It is not a computed result, but a
+.
+This flow is thus an input datum to the simulation, not a

 ||